arkumu/arkumu.github.io/index.markdown

 <br/>

 <div id="information-card-index" class="link-card" style="margin-bottom: 4%">
-<sub>🛈 Bitte beachten Sie: Diese Dokumentationsseite wurde aktiv gepflegt und bildet den Arbeitsstand zum 23.12.2025 ab.
-Wir bedanken uns für Ihr Interesse an arkumu.nrw!</sub><br/><sub>🛈 Please note: This documentation page has been actively maintained and reflects the status of work as of December 23, 2025.
+<sub>ⓘ Bitte beachten Sie: Diese Dokumentationsseite wurde aktiv gepflegt und bildet den Arbeitsstand zum 23.12.2025 ab.
+Wir bedanken uns für Ihr Interesse an arkumu.nrw!</sub><br/><sub>ⓘ Please note: This documentation page has been actively maintained and reflects the status of work as of December 23, 2025.
 Thank you for your interest in arkumu.nrw!</sub>
 </div>